 When we visited:

-On a warm day in summer 2018
+On a warm day in the summer

 What age and family is Leeds Castle best for: